Alpine-DAV/ascent/src/docs/sphinx/ExampleIntegrations.rst

 The parameters that control the problem size and layout are:

   - ``--procs`` controls the layout of the MPI processes over the mesh.
 In the example, we launch 8 total MPI tasks and distribute them evenly in each coordinate direction.
 The cross product of this argument must equal the number of MPI tasks, e.g. 2x2x2 = 8.
 Another valid value for 8 MPI tasks is ``1,1,8``.
   - ``--zones`` controls the number of elements(zones) in each coordinate direction of the problem mesh.
-In this case, the total mesh size is 32^3, and the number of elementss for each MPI task will be 16^3.
+In this case, the total mesh size is 32^3, and the number of elements for each MPI task will be 16^3.
 This is simply  elements / procs, e.g. 32/2, 32/2, 32/2.
   - ``--niter`` controls the number of iterations.
 Note: as the solver converges on a solution, the images will differ less and less.